 With more than 15,000 CrossFit boxes in over 162 countries, it's safe to say people love the program.
 Between the variety of strength and endurance exercises to the strongly-bonded community, there are many reasons why people start their CrossFit journey - both as coaches and CrossFitters.

-If you are new to CrossFit, looking to open your own affiliate, investigating CrossFit software, or need a few extra coaching tips, these questions and answers will point you in the right direction.
+If you are new to CrossFit, looking to open your own affiliate, investigating CrossFit management software, or need a few extra coaching tips, these questions and answers will point you in the right direction.

 Is CrossFit right for your customers?

 Anyone has the ability to try CrossFit, but it isn't necessarily for everyone.
-It's a coaches responsibility to help new, existing, and veteran customers achieve their fitness goals and see if this is the right type of workout for them.
+It's a coach's responsibility to help new, existing, and veteran customers achieve their fitness goals and see if this is the right type of workout for them.
 Start your customers out with the foundational functional movements to see how comfortable they are with your program.
 These include squats, presses, weight lifting, and bodyweight exercises, and often require using equipment including dumbbells, kettlebells, medicine balls, bands, and bars.
 If your customers enjoy these types of weighted exercises and the nutrition program that goes in tandem with the workouts, they are on the right track.

 CrossFit should come with its very own dictionary.
 There are a few very common terms that all new customers should learn before coming to a CrossFit class.
 WOD stands for Workout of the Day.
 This is typically what a CrossFit box calls their planned workouts of that day.
 It's very common in CrossFit boxes to hear terminology including Rx (prescribed WOD) and AMRAP (as many rounds or reps as possible) and RFT (rounds or reps for time).
 Keeping this terminology in your back pocket and giving your customers the down-low on the lingo will help them jump right in without missing a beat.